Backpacking Saint Kitts and Nevis

 - Foreigner Work Permits and Backpacker Jobs in Saint Kitts and Nevis

 Located in the Caribbean and part of the Leeward Island archipelago, Saint Kitts and Nevis is a stunning tropical paradise, perfect for any holidaymaker, regardless of budget.
 The country itself consists of two islands, the larger island, Saint Kitts, (formerly known as Saint Christopher) and the smaller island of Nevis, which is situated some 3 km south-east of Saint Kitts.
 One of the first colonized territories in the Caribbean, Saint Kitts and Nevis today possesses a flourishing tourism sector, which though badly hit after September 11, is thriving once more.

-Saint Kitts and Nevis has the smallest land area and population of any nation in the Americas.
+Saint Kitts and Nevis have the smallest land area and population of any nation in the Americas.
 However, this does not leave it lacking in terms of history and culture.
 The island’s beaches famed for their ‘sugary sand’ are some of the most pristine in the world.
-Opportunities for snorkelling, diving and even rainforest hiking abound.
+Opportunities for snorkelling, diving, and even rainforest hiking abound.
 The cities of Charlestown and Basseterre (which is the nation’s capital) are quaint colonial harbour towns where life goes on at a leisurely Caribbean pace as it has done for centuries.
 Nevertheless, island nightlife proves excellent; Saint Kitts possesses a wealth of fine brasseries, clubs and bars which provide their visitors with a taster of the Caribbean’s celebrated calypso and steel pan music.
 A useful list of island hotspots may be found here.

-- Currency: Eastern Caribbean Dollar (EC$) US$1.00 = EC$2.70 However, American dollars, travellers checks and major credit cards are welcomed.
+- Currency: Eastern Caribbean Dollar (EC$) US$1.00 = EC$2.70 However, American dollars, traveller’s checks and major credit cards are welcomed.